 Easy Spinach Dip

 • French bread or baguette, for serving

-Squeeze Out All the Water from the Spinach
+Squeeze Out All The Water From The Spinach

-Fold in the Spinach and Chives
+Fold In The Spinach And Chives

-Serve with Your Favorite Dippers
+Enjoy With Your Favorite Dippers

+Easy Spinach Dip